anilkumarbp/oauth2-react-intuit/README.md

 ## Overview

-This is a `sample` app built using React and Express Framework to showcase how to Authorize and Authenticate using Intuit's OAuth2.0 Client [library](https://www.npmjs.com/package/intuit-oauth).
+This is a `sample` app bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to show how to login using Intuit's [OAuth2.0 Client library](https://www.npmjs.com/package/intuit-oauth).

 ## Installation